`Image: Copyright free from Pixabay. No association with the author of this website.

 ‘What are they doing?’ she asked.

 ‘Kissing?’
-She pushed aside a reed, watching them more closely.
+She pushed aside a reed, watching more closely.
 ‘Why?’

 ‘They love each other.’

 ‘Love.’
 She touched her lips.
-Her tongue tingled.
-She began to salivate.
 Faeries never did that, not kissing, not loving.

 ‘They’re interesting—humans.
 They live a long time, you know.
 So much longer than us, one hundred years almost.
 And their babies take years to grow.’

-‘One hundred years?’ she said, aghast.
+‘One hundred years?’
 Fairies only lived six years and were fully grown within one.
 Her youngest had been living her own life for the past two months.
 She shook her head in disbelief.
 ‘How do you know so much about them?’

 ‘I watch them all the time—and listen.
 I can understand them well enough now.
 And they aren’t the only two.
 There are many more.’
 He hovered beside her, wings beating lightly as he watched them.
 ‘What else am I to do when alone?’

 Meridiah frowned.
 Something softened in her heart.
-Tears welled in her eyes, and she reached out a hand to touch him.
+She reached out to touch him.

 ‘Come on,’ he said and flew away.